 When you’re running a home care agency, understanding the different types of care and their costs is fundamental.
 It not only helps you structure your services and pricing but also allows you to clearly communicate value to potential clients and their families.
 Explaining these costs upfront builds trust and helps families plan their finances, which makes your job easier in the long run.
 Let’s walk through the main types of care and what drives their pricing.

-What is Non-Medical Home Care?
+What Does Non-Medical Home Care Include?

 Think of non-medical home care as a helping hand for everyday life.
 This type of service, often called “personal care,” is for individuals who can live independently but need some assistance with daily activities.
 It doesn’t involve any medical procedures.
 Instead, your caregivers might help with tasks like bathing, getting dressed, preparing meals, light housekeeping, or providing transportation to appointments.
 It’s all about supporting a person’s quality of life and ensuring they can stay comfortable and safe in their own home.

-What is Medical Home Care?
+What Does Medical Home Care Include?

 Medical home care, or home health care, is a step up in terms of clinical support.
 This is for clients who have specific medical needs that require a trained professional.
 Your skilled nurses or therapists would provide this care under a doctor’s supervision.
 Services can include administering medication, checking vital signs, wound care, or physical therapy.
 Unlike non-medical care, which focuses on daily living, home health care is designed to help clients manage a health condition, recover from surgery, or receive ongoing medical supervision right at home.